spiiph/atlasgce-modules/README.md

 Puppet modules for contextualizing ATLAS analysis clusters on GCE.

-yumrepos
+packagerepos
 --------

-Module to manage extra Yum repos for Scienfic Linux CERN, CERN EPEL, CernVM-FS, Condor, and APF.
+Module to manage extra package repositories for Scienfic Linux CERN, CERN EPEL, CernVM-FS, Condor, and APF.

 autofs and cvmfs
 ----------------